Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Speaker Wire Gauge: What Gauge Wire for Your Speakers?

-Simply put, it refers to the thickness of the wire.
-The speaker wire gauge is determined by the diameter of the wire – the larger the diameter, the lower the gauge number.
+The gauge of a speaker wire refers to the thickness of the cable.
+The larger the diameter, the lower the gauge number.

+But the big problem is knowing what size to buy.
 Will a thick speaker cable sound better?
 Or can you buy some cheap, thin stuff without worrying?
+Let’s find out.

 Speaker Wire Gauge Types